kaitlinramby/codingFinalProject/README.md

 I wasn’t sure what I was going to get from comparing this data, but I was actually surprised to see that many of the countries with the highest levels of masculinity either have average or very low gender pay gaps, while there were many developed countries with low masculinity levels compared to higher gender pay gap percentages (like Finland).

-Instead of only doing some charts in python in the notebook, and analysis, I wanted to try my hand at further developing my coding skills, so I also created a website for the project.
+Instead of only doing some charts in Python in the notebook, and analysis, I wanted to try my hand at further developing my coding skills, so I also created a website for the project.
 Below is how I developed the front end and visualised the data.

-I used the of the front end dev as an EDA (exploratory data analysis) step to see how the two metrics compared to one another, and if any patterns emerged.
+I used the front end dev as an EDA (exploratory data analysis) step to see how the two metrics compared to one another, and if any patterns emerged.

 *Analysing, visualising and sharing the results: FRONT END*